EU losing 1 trillion euros a year to tax dodging

 CLOSING LOOPHOLES

-The shifting tide has raised alarm in Switzerland, the world's biggest offshore banking centre with $2 trillion in assets, as well as in neighbouring Liechtenstein.
+The shifting tide has raised alarm in Switzerland, the world's biggest offshore banking center with $2 trillion in assets, as well as in neighboring Liechtenstein.

 The Swiss Bankers Association said on Wednesday it did not see automatic exchange of information as an option for Switzerland because it is not part of the EU, noting there is currently no EU mandate for negotiations on the subject.